Kong/docs.konghq.com/app/0.14.x/loadbalancing.md

 weighted in the load balancer, and the balancer will do a straight forward round-robin.

+Note that A records do not carry port information, so if you need Kong to route requests to specific port numbers, be sure to [configure Kong to ignore A records][dns-order-config].

 [Back to TOC](#table-of-contents)

 #### **SRV records**